![]() |

 known company, led by: Carteret County Regiment of Militia (NC) detachment of one

-(1) known company, led by: Edenton District Brigade of Militia (NC) detachment also led by Col. Lawrence Baker (Gates County Regiment) with of two (2) known regiments, including: Bertie County Regiment of Militia (NC) detachment of one (1)
+(1) known company, led by: Edenton District Brigade of Militia (NC) detachment also led by Col. Lawrence Baker (Gates County Regiment) with of two (2) known regiments: Bertie County Regiment of Militia (NC) detachment of one (1)

 known company, led by: Camden County Regiment of Militia (NC) detachment of one (1)

-known company, led by: Salisbury District Brigade of Militia (NC), detachment led by Maj.
-James Rutherford and Maj.
-James Smith with seven (7) known regiments, including: Guilford County Regiment detachment of two (2) known companies,
+known company, led by: Salisbury District Brigade of Militia (NC) detachment led by Major James Rutherford and Major James Smith with seven (7) known regiments: Guilford County Regiment of Militia detachment of two (2)

-led by: Richmond County Regiment detachment of two (2) known companies,
+known companies, led by: Richmond County Regiment of Militia detachment of two (2)

 Charles McDowell and Maj.
 Tutt (Lincoln County Regiment), with